Lomitapide (By mouth)

 - Take this medicine without food, at least 2 hours after your evening meal.

 - Swallow the capsule whole with a glass of water.
-Do not break, crush, chew, dissolve, or open it.
-If you cannot swallow the capsules, tell your doctor right away.
+Do not crush, break, chew, dissolve, or open it.
+Tell your doctor right away if you cannot swallow the capsules.

 - Carefully follow your doctor's instructions about a low-fat diet.
 This medicine is part of a complete plan to lower your cholesterol.

-- Your doctor will want you to take supplements (such as vitamin E, essential fatty acids) while you are using this medicine.
+- You will need to take vitamin E and essential fatty acid supplements while you use this medicine.

 If a dose is missed: